Letters of Recommendation: Fulbright English Teaching Assistant

 Highlight communication skills.
 Facility with and knowledge of English usage, grammar, spelling, and writing is important in the teaching assistantship position.
 You may be able to comment on the applicant's abilities in those areas from tests or papers they have prepared for your course or from formal presentations, classroom discussion or individual interviews with the applicant.

-1. All reference forms are submitted online: When the applicant registers you in the Embark Online Application system as a recommender, you will receive a message from Embark with directions for accessing your form.
-IMPORTANT: If after submitting your form online you discover errors or wish to make revisions, you must ask that the letter be "unsubmitted" and returned to you by sending a request to firstname.lastname@example.org.
-The system does not allow Reed College faculty or staff to do this for you, however, if you need assistance please feel free to reach out to the fellowships adviser.
+All reference forms are submitted online: When the applicant registers you in the Institute of International Education (IIE) Application system as a recommender, you will receive a message from IIE with directions for accessing your form.
+IMPORTANT: If after submitting your form online you discover errors or wish to make revisions, you must ask that the letter be "unsubmitted" and returned to you by sending a request to FBstudentsupport@iie.org (detailed instructions are on the Fulbright site).
+The system does not allow Reed College faculty or staff to do this for you, however, if you need assistance please feel free to reach out to firstname.lastname@example.org.